leoagomes/disco_llama/README.md

 ## Roadmap

 - [ ] simple conversational bot
+  - [ ] be able to re-generate replies
   - [ ] be able to reply to the bot
   - [ ] multiple users can reply to the bot
     - not sure how this would work, but would probably be cool